-Generally, staff should not take children to hospitals in their own car.
-An ambulance should be called.
+Generally, staff should only take children to hospital in the school mini-bus.
+An ambulance should be called in the first instance.

 - All staff must know emergency procedures, including how to call an ambulance. - All staff must also know who is responsible for carrying out emergency procedures. - A member of staff should always accompany a child taken to hospital by ambulance and should stay until the parent/carer arrives.
 Health professionals are responsible for any decisions on medical treatment when parents are not available. - Individual health care plans should include instructions as to how to manage a child in an emergency and identify who has the responsibility in an emergency.